betterwithdata/dnikit/docs/utils/pipeline_stages.rst

 Batch Processors
 ================

-DNIKit provides a large number of various :class:`Processors <dnikit.processors.Processor>` for batches.
-For instance, a processor might resize the images in a batch, perform data augmentation, remove batch fields, attach metadata, rename labels, etc. These processors are chained together in :func:`pipelines <dnikit.base.pipeline>`, acting as :class:`PipelineStages <dnikit.base.PipelineStage>`.
-Note that :class:`Processors <dnikit.processors.Processor>` always come after a data :ref:`Producer <data_producers>`, which is what generates batches to begin with.
+DeepView provides a large number of various :class:`Processors <deepview.processors.Processor>` for batches.
+For instance, a processor might resize the images in a batch, perform data augmentation, remove batch fields, attach metadata, rename labels, etc. These processors are chained together in :func:`pipelines <deepview.base.pipeline>`, acting as :class:`PipelineStages <deepview.base.PipelineStage>`.
+Note that :class:`Processors <deepview.processors.Processor>` always come after a data :ref:`Producer <data_producers>`, which is what generates batches to begin with.